DagmawiSolomon/spellchecker/README.md

 #### Todo
 - A CLI App to spell check files ( a linter for text files ).
-- A Web interface that visualizes the process of spell checking.
+- A Web interface that visualizes the process of spell checking (future versions).
 - A Web interface where users get real time spellchecking.